With Global Work from Home Day coming up this 10th of April, we thought we would explore the history of remote work and its trends over time.

 Remote work didn’t just happen overnight.
-A number of different factors have come into play over the past 50 years, leading to more people working from home than ever before.
+Several factors have come into play over the past 50 years, leading to more people working from home than ever before.

 According to US census data, 5.7% of workers in the US were working from home in 2017.
 This is roughly around 8 million people, up from 5% in 2016 and 3.3% in 2000.

-Apart from certain a few certain industries such as construction, primary health care and transportation, working from home has really been able to flourish.
-This is mainly due to the advent and rise of increasingly efficient technology.
-Of course, most people were working from home pre-mass-industrialisation.
-But the creation of large scale machinery and expensive technology led to the formation of concentrated workspaces, an organizational revolution in itself.
+But the creation of large-scale machinery and expensive technology led to the formation of concentrated workspaces, an organizational revolution in itself.
 Only to be changed by a second revolution when other improvements in the ability to keep in touch with coworkers and home computing power were made available to everyone.

 Let’s explore this a little bit further.

 While remote work is one of the most popular terms for this particular kind of flexible working arrangement, telecommuting was once the preferred one.
 Coming from Jack Nilles’ book The Telecommunications-Transportation Tradeoff in 1976, he proposed a system whereby work was brought closer to the workers.

 While technology couldn’t possibly allow for computers to be installed in every person’s home, they could at least build satellite offices close to their employees’ homes.
 After testing the idea with an insurance company in LA, Nilles reported that “[the] productivity of those employees went up 18%, the turnover rate went to zero, and facilities costs were much lower.”

 One common reason for reticence was the preconceived idea that remote work facilitated procrastination.
 On the contrary, studies show that remote work is good for professional and personal productivity.